chrisdengel/project/README.md

 	The JavaScript portion of my project is a contact button which displays contact information.

-	The responsiveness is a simple switch from column to row on my links 769-801px
+	The responsiveness is a simple switch from column to row on the links.